h1nes4l/CIS350-HW2-Hines/README.md

 # Alexander Hines

-* I Run the SKi and SNowboard club and Ski competitively
+* I Run the Ski and Snowboard club and ski competitively
 * I like to build and modify computers
 * I enjoy both single player and multiplayer video games